thakkarV/ThesisPDRR/index.md

 ## Issue With Consolidation
 - Let RTOS do control processing for CAN
 - Still need to share data for low criticality processing
 - But that breaks ROTS timing guarantees
 ???
 SLIDE 3: Problem with consolidation
 - cannot let RTOS do everything even if consolidated
 - Need different OSes so that we can process separately

 ---
+name: solution
+template: title-layout
+## Share CAN buffer with another OS and partition hardware

+---
 name: shared-nic-example